corundum/corundum/docs/source/rb/phc_perout.rst

 See :ref:`rb_overview` for definitions of the standard register block header fields.

+The period output module keeps track of the times for the next rising edge and next falling edge.
+Initially, it starts with the specified start time for the rising edge, and start time plus width for the falling edge.
+If the computed next rising edge time is in the past, the period will be added and it will be checked again, repeating this process until the next rising edge is in the future.
+Note that the period is added once per clock cycle, so it is recommended to compute a start time that is close to the current time, particularly when using a small period setting, so that the period output module can lock quickly.

 .. object:: Control

     The control register contains several control and status bits relating to the operation of the period output module.